Senior UK Conservatives under fire over tax, finances

 “Integrity and accountability is really important to me and clearly in this case there are questions that need answering,” he said.

+Angela Rayner, deputy leader of the opposition Labour Party, said that the standards inquiry was a “pathetic attempt to pass the buck" on Sunak's part.

+“Rishi Sunak’s vote of confidence in Nadhim Zahawi is yet another example of his weak leadership and appalling judgment,” she said.

-Sunak took office as U.K. leader in October, promising “integrity, professionalism and accountability” after a tumultuous few years that saw Johnson ousted by multiple scandals and his successor Liz Truss toppled after her policies rocked the U.K. economy.
+Sunak took office as U.K. leader in October, promising “integrity, professionalism and accountability” after a tumultuous few years that saw Johnson ousted by multiple scandals and his successor Liz Truss toppled within weeks of taking office after her policies rocked the U.K. economy.

-Johnson’s financial arrangements are back in the headlines after media revealed that in 2021, Canadian businessman Sam Blyth, a distant cousin, acted as guarantor for an 800,000-pound ($993,000) loan to the then prime minister.
+Johnson’s financial arrangements are back in the headlines after media revealed that in 2021, Canadian businessman Sam Blyth, a distant cousin, acted as guarantor for an 800,000-pound ($993,000) line of credit for the then prime minister.

 The Sunday Times reported that banker and Conservative donor Richard Sharp helped broker the deal.
 Weeks later, Sharp was appointed chairman of the BBC on the recommendation of the government.

 Sharp told the Sunday Times he had “simply connected” people and there was no conflict of interest.
-He said Monday that he had called an internal investigation “to ensure that all the appropriate guidelines have been followed.”
+He said Monday that he had called an internal investigation at the publicly funded national broadcaster “to ensure that all the appropriate guidelines have been followed.”

+Johnson told Sky News that Sharp “is a good and wise man, but he knows absolutely nothing about my personal finances – I can tell you that for 100% ding dang sure.”

 The stories are fuel for opponents who accuse Sunak – a former investment banker who is married to the daughter of an Indian billionaire – of leading a government of the wealthy that is out of touch with the struggles of ordinary people.